databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/50-administration-cmds/02-set-global.md

 title: SET
 ---

-Changes the value and/or level of a system setting.
+Changes the value of a system setting for the current session.
 To show all the current settings, use [SHOW SETTINGS](03-show-settings.md).

 See also:
 - [SET_VAR](03-set-var.md)